ankitraja786/Automated-Birthday-wish-or-Post-on-Facebook/README.md

 # Automated-Birthday-wish-or-Post-on-Facebook
  A python script using Selenium to write a post on Facebook or wish your Facebook friends happy birthday.
-Can be used with 'crontab' in Linux to automate the processs.